Pools of Darkness: Gameplay

-Plot

 The party's objective is to defeat Bane's lieutenants Thorne (an ancient red dragon), Kalistes (a Marilith), and Tanetal (a Glabrezu) and acquire the items they possess.
 The ultimate goal is to reach Bane's Land and face off against Bane's last and greatest lieutenant, Gothmenes (a Balor).
 All of the lieutenants are found in other dimensions, which can be reached using portals known as Pools of Darkness.

 Traveling through the pools can cause many types of items the characters are holding to be permanently destroyed and lost.
 The party may opt to leave these items in a vault to save them.
 Any items from the dimensions will suffer this same fate when traveling back to the realms.
 Some very powerful magic items and all non-magical items can survive the trip.

 There are also many side quests the party can do along the way, which can help the party in gaining experience and items, especially early on.
 There are many unmarked areas on the overworld the party can enter, which can be found if the player looks around the open fields for any such places.
 This is true of all the overworlds.